vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-liver-transplantation.md

 -   Psychosocial evaluation (consult Psychiatry, social work)

--   Current VUMC policy: pts should be abstinent from alcohol no less than 3-6 months, although exceptions may be m ade for early liver transplant based on a very strict protocol.
-Discuss exception criteria iwth attending if suspect patient unlikely to survive hospitalization without transplant
+-   Current VUMC policy: pts should be abstinent from alcohol for no less than 3     -6 months,although exceptions may be made for early liver transplant based       on a very strict protocol.
+Discuss exception criteria with attending if          suspect patient unlikely to survive hospitalization without transplant

 -   Both living and deceased donor transplant are offered at VUMC.
-Donor evaluation, however, cannot be started before the potential recipient is deemed a candidate
+Donor evaluation, however, cannot be started before the potential recipient is deemed a candidate.
+Of note, should consider possible simultaneous liver-kidney transplantation for 1) CKD <30mL/min after > 90 days of eGFR<60 or 2) AKI dependent on dialysis >8 weeks or if extensive glomerulosclerosis present.